dreamcatcher-tech/jest-ai/README.md

 16. show what book parts got loaded with each symbol detection
 17. router to pick the bot to load
 18. make a log file that shows what messages are being sent to openai
+19. Example attribution bot for contributions to enhancing a bot thru usage

 Should be able to set up test scrips and load them with good prompts.